ThomasJButler/PythonProjects/Interactive-Gaming/CtrlS/readme.md

 No special installation is required.
 Ensure Python is installed on your system.
 You can download the latest version of Python from the official website: https://www.python.org/downloads/

 Running the Game
-Download the ctrl-s.py file from the repository.
+1. Download the entire CtrlS project folder from the repository.
-Open your terminal (Command Prompt, PowerShell, or Terminal app, depending on your OS).
+2. Open your terminal (Command Prompt, PowerShell, or Terminal app, depending on your OS).
-Navigate to the directory where you saved the file.
+3. Navigate to the CtrlS directory: `cd path/to/CtrlS/`
-Run the command python ctrl-s.py (or python3 ctrl-s.py on some systems).
+4. Run the game using the new game engine: `python src/game_engine.py` (or `python3 src/game_engine.py` on some systems)

+Alternative (legacy): You can still run the old monolithic version with `python src/ctrl-s.py`, but the new engine is recommended for the best experience.
 Game Overview
 Ctrl+S the World: A Hacker's Odyssey is set in a dystopian future where artificial intelligence has gained consciousness due to a missed ethics patch.
 Mobile devices form alliances, leaving humanity teetering on the edge of oblivion.
 Enter our hero, Aver-Ag Engi Neer—an 'average' engineer with an extraordinary destiny.